 Australia is prone to a variety of natural disasters such as bushfires, floods, severe storms and heatwaves which can have a profound impact on the population’s health and wellbeing.
-GPs and practice teams play a critical role in responding to emergencies and should consider a business continuity plan in the event of a disaster.
+Primary health plays a critical role in responding to emergencies and should consider a business continuity plan in the event of a disaster.

 The Royal Australian College of General Practitioners (RACGP) has developed the Managing emergencies in general practice guide to assist practices in preparing, responding and recovering during a disaster.

-The most effective support you can provide during a time of disaster is to consider extending practice opening hours to accommodate an increase in patient demand.
+The most effective support during a time of disaster is to consider extending practice opening hours to accommodate an increase in patient demand.

 For more guidance on general practice disaster preparedness, refer to the following RACGP resources:

-In a disaster, GPs and other health professionals can be both the victim and the responder.
-If you have been impacted by a disaster, please take care of your own health.
-Should you need, don't hesitate to contact the following support services:
+In a disaster, health professionals can be both the victim and the responder - remember to take care of your own health.
+Useful resources and services include:

 PHN is a trademark of the Australian Government.
 Use of the PHN trademark and the PHN Identifier by South Eastern NSW PHN is authorised by the Australian Government.